SchiavoAnto/code-area/README.md

 <link rel="stylesheet" href="lib/SchiavoAnto-Code-Area-style.css">
 ```

 There is no guarantee that JS scripts will work without the `defer` attribute.
+Also, if you can `defer` your page script, great, otherwise it's recommended to create another script (with the `defer` attribute) just to setup the Code Area.

 ### Language support